benji811124/interview_eflores/README.md

         spring.jpa.hibernate.ddl-auto=update
       ```

-3. Create new peopledb shema in the DB
+3. Create new peopledb schema in the DB

     1. You can use the console or mySQL workbench or IDE